.

 Check out our How to Apply page for resources such as frequently asked questions, appendices, additional fact sheets, links to webinars, and more.

-School Violence Prevention Program Informational Webinar
+School Violence Prevention Program Notice of Funding Opportunity Webinar

-ABOUT THE SVPP PROGRAM
+ABOUT SVPP

 The Students, Teachers, and Officers Preventing School Violence Act of 2018 (STOP School Violence Act of 2018) gave the COPS Office authority to provide awards directly to States, units of local government, or Indian tribes to improve security at schools and on school grounds in the jurisdiction of the grantee through evidence-based school safety programs and technology.